 The area consists of many independent traders with varying sizes of businesses.
-Several of these beingan unlikely mix of small independent traders, big hotels, fine cafes/restaurants and lively bars.
-And they have joined together under the umbrella term MacCurtain Street Traders to provide something special on the Food & Beverage front for the festival.
-Imagine a traditional fish‘n chip shop serving you creole fish taco with chipotle sauce?
+A mix of small independent traders, big hotels, fine cafes, restaurants and lively bars.
+Joined together under the umbrella term the ‘MacCurtain Street Traders’ the mix of different emporiums provide something special when it comes to the food and beverage aspect of the festival Imagine a traditional fish‘n’chip shop serving you creole fish taco with chipotle sauce?
 Fancy a Louisiana style gumbo?
 Smothered Pork Chops with black-eyed peas and corn bread?
 A luxurious crimson cake synonymous with the American south or Mississippi Mud Pie?
 It doesn’t get more Southern than this and you don’t have to go to New Orleans to sample it!

-This festival is yet another event which is an important contributing factor to Cork’s growing reputation as a great venue for music, food and beverage.
+This festival is an important contributing factor to Cork’s growing reputation as a great venue for music, food and beverage is.
 The city entered the 21st century with the growing reputation of a modern, accessible urban centre.
 This reputation was proven when the city was given the designation of European Capital of Culture back in 2005.
 Building on that accolade, the city has continued to actively develop support for culture in general.

 The Victorian Quarter has continued this trend with its recent investment in hotel and hospitality sectors.

 Local restaurants will be embracing the festivities by serving up delicious soul food.
 The origins of soul music is emotional, soul food eclectic in taste.
 This is what you can come to expect at Soul in the City around the MacCurtain St area on the June Bank Holiday weekend.